Healthcare

 This is the part most vendors skip, and it's the part that decides whether a deployment works.

 Audit before you automate.
 Before we change a single call flow, we listen.
-We classify every call category, time every workflow, and map every system the front desk touches.
+We classify each call category, time each workflow, and map each system the front desk touches.
 You can't deflect 50% of volume if you don't know which 50%.

 Start with the boring calls.
 Reminders, confirmations, simple reschedules.
 Build patient familiarity with the voice before you ask it to do anything harder.